Selangor: Geography

-Selangor, with an area of approximately 8,000 km², extends to the west coast of Peninsular Malaysia.
+Selangor, with an area of approximately 8,000 km^{2}, extends to the west coast of Peninsular Malaysia.
 The state is bordered north by Bernam River from Perak, south by Sepang River from Negeri Sembilan, east and southeast by the Titiwangsa Mountains from Pahang and Negeri Sembilan and the Strait of Malacca on the west, and surrounds the Federal Territories of Kuala Lumpur and Putrajaya.